The last post with my raw notes:

 - seeking of perfection (idea of what good practice look like, and then: guild, shame, despair).
 Big bang refactor never works, everything stays broken, undeployable for a loooong time

 - no self belief: “I don’t know what I’m doing”.
-You see something that look broken, but you assume people who wrote it knew what they were doing
+You see something that looks broken, but you assume people who wrote it knew what they were doing

 - a lack of compassion